Thu Sep 3rd, 2009 at 03:50:38 AM EST

 "There is no hope of reefs surviving to even mid-century in any form that we now recognise.
 If, and when, they go, they will take with them about one-third of the world's marine biodiversity.
 Then there is a domino effect, as reefs fail so will other ecosystems.
 This is the path of a mass extinction event, when most life, especially tropical marine life, goes extinct."

 Or, as David Adam explains in his Guardian article about Why coral reefs face a catastrophic future:

 Within just a few decades, experts are warning, the tropical reefs strung around the middle of our planet like a jewelled corset will reduce to rubble.
 Giant piles of slime-covered rubbish will litter the sea bed and spell in large distressing letters for the rest of foreseeable time: Humans Were Here.

 They are not alone in their bleak outlook for the future of the world's coral reefs.

-.
+The Telegraph reported yesterday that the Great Barrier Reef facing 'catastrophic damage' from climate change.
 The Great Barrier Reef Marine Park Authority in Australia has published its Outlook Report 2009 on the state of the reef's health.
 It's not good -- coastal runoff, polluted water, development, and illegal fishing are the immediate threats to the reef.